Bombardier (film): Plot

-On a subsequent flight, Oliver passes out from anoxia, nearly tossing Carter out of the opened bomb bay without a parachute.
-Tom Hughes falls to his death saving Carter's life.
+On another flight, Oliver passes out from anoxia, nearly tossing Carter out of the opened bomb bay without a parachute.
+Tom falls to his death saving Carter's life.
 Guilt-stricken and unable to face Burt, Oliver transfers out of the school.
-Shortly after, America is drawn into the war by the Japanese attack on Pearl Harbor.
+Shortly after, America enters the war after the Japanese attack on Pearl Harbor.
 Davis, promoted to colonel, becomes a B-17 group commander, and awkwardly proposes marriage to Burt who turns him down.
 New bombardiers Carter, Connors, Rafferty, and Harris leave for a secret island base in the Pacific, and Burt passionately kisses Jim Carter goodbye, revealing her choice.

-At the base, Oliver, now a major, joins the group just as it is about to fly a night mission to bomb an aircraft factory in Nagoya.
-Oliver's assignment is bomb with incendiaries to set the target on fire a half hour before the arrival of the group, which Davis will lead at high altitude.
-Joe Connors is Oliver's bombardier and Sgt.
-Dixon his tailgunner.
+Oliver, now a major, joins the group and is assigned to a night mission to bomb an aircraft factory in Nagoya.
+Oliver is tasked with dropping incendiaries to set the target on fire a half hour before the arrival of the group, which Davis will lead at high altitude.
+Joe Connors is Oliver's bombardier and Sergeant Dixon his tailgunner.
 Flying low, Oliver's bomber is shot down before he can drop his bombs, and Connors remains at his post, sacrificing his life to destroy the bombsight.

-Oliver and the remainder of his crew, including Dixon, are captured.
-Their Japanese captors execute the other crew members to coerce Oliver and Dixon into revealing the location of their base, but Dixon overwhelms his guard and attempts to escape.
-He is machine gunned in the attempt, but the shots also set fire to a truck carrying barrels of gasoline.
-Oliver drives the burning truck throughout the factory, setting fire to its camouflage netting and fulfills his mission, knowing he will be killed by his own men.
+Oliver's crew is captured.
+Their Japanese captors execute the other crew members to coerce Oliver and Dixon into revealing the location of their base, but Dixon overwhelms his guard and is machine gunned attempting to escape.
+The shots also set fire to a gasoline truck.
+Oliver drives the burning truck through the factory, setting fire to its camouflage netting and fulfills his mission, knowing he will be killed in the bomb raid.
 The B-17 group fights off Japanese fighters and successfully destroys the target.